 Tim Nixon has had a colourful career since completing the Master of Entrepreneurship.
-First, he set up an innovative computer games company called Straylight Studios Ltd, and now he heads up Runaway, the computer games division of Natural History New Zealand, the Dunedin-based maker of scientific documentaries.
+He heads up Runaway, the computer games division of Natural History New Zealand.

 The development of strategies to future-proof human tissue research throughout New Zealand is the aim of a virtual biobank initiative being driven by the Centre for Society, Governance and Science